[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 Once you have erased your Apple Watch and removed the activation lock, you can set it up afresh.

-Before beginning the setup, update your iPhone to the latest iOS version (iPhone 8 or newer with iOS 16 or later).
-Also, turn on Bluetooth on your iPhone, then connect it to the internet via Wifi or cellular data.
+Before beginning setup, update your iPhone to the latest iOS version.
+For current Apple Watch setup, Apple says you need an iPhone XS or later with iOS 18 or later.
+Also, turn on Bluetooth on your iPhone, then connect it to the internet with Wi-Fi or cellular data.

 Steps: